marklogic-community/marklogicworkflow/documentation/bpmn2-spec.md

 - parallel gateway -> fork to or synchronise from all flow paths
 - complex gateway -> E.g. 3 of 5 incoming routes required in order to activate gateway
 - event based gateway
-- exclusiove gateway -> Decision point with one outcome
+- exclusive gateway -> Decision point with one outcome

 - error event
 - escalation event